cosmolux/codefetch/README.md

-# Codefetch

-Codefetch was an educational code search engine launched in 2006 by Codefetch, Inc.
+Codefetch was an educational code search engine launched in 2005 by Codefetch, Inc.